EO-DataHub/stac-browser/README.md

 This will only work on the root path of your domain though.
 If you'd like to publish in a sub-folder, you can use the [`pathPrefix`](docs/options.md#pathprefix) option.

-> [!NOTE]
-> If you are using a recent version of node/npm on Windows, you may need to use `npm run build -- -- ...` instead of `npm run build -- ...`, see <https://github.com/npm/cli/issues/7375> for details.

 After building, `dist/` will contain all assets necessary host the browser.
 These can be manually copied to your web host of choice.